Up To $1,000 OFF Full Mouth Implants Per Arch PLUS a FREE Titanium Upgrade. Call NOW (678) 905-6818

 Maintenance and Care for Dentures

-It’s also important to handle dentures carefully to avoid damaging them.
-They should be stored in water or a denture cleaning solution when not in use.
+They should be handled carefully and stored in water or a denture solution when not in use.
+Regular dental visits are still important to monitor gum health and fit.

 Dental Implants: A Permanent Solution